915-Muscalagiu-AncaIoana/NSWI041/seminar-work-template.md

 ###### Starting situation
 The teacher can add and edit a thesis for a bachelor's work.
 The student can enroll himself in the project.
+Teacher/Student logs in to his account.

 ###### Normal
-1. Teacher/Student logs in to his account.
+1. Teacher/Student should see a loading page with different sections.
+One of the sections is the "Bachelor Thesis Project"
 2. Teachers/Students should see a list of the thesis.
 It can be a thesis from last year.
 3. Teachers can add/edit/delete the thesis name, description.
 4. Teachers can set restrictions on faculties.